kingluddite/web-dev-notes/frontend/gatsby/udemy/358n-gatsby-tutorial-and-projects-course/section-03-portfolio-project/107-strapi-cloudinary.md

 Now on my strapi dashboard I tried to upload a new image in media and strapi was acting strange.
 I received errors but the image appeared.
 I did this a few times with similar behavior.
 I think this was happening because of a delay to update my media to the new cloudinary domain but that's just a guess.Then I tried to add an image as markdown and I saw that the image was being served from cloudinary

 ![image_4.jpg](https://res.cloudinary.com/elvisisking/image/upload/v1602388111/image_4_6f99609111.jpg)

+## The great thing about this way is the images will work when you deploy, becuse the URL is live to cloudinary but before it was pointing to `localhost:1337`